FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 is especially true for the virtual cluster as we add an additional layer of indirection.
 The medians and means return to similar values to each other.

-Vcluster seems to be able to keep up with the host cluster, providing similar performance to bare-metal.
+`vcluster` seems to be able to keep up with the host cluster, providing similar performance to bare-metal.
 This is an expected result, as the virtual cluster and the host cluster have the same resource limits.
-The syncer might have a higher performance overhead for writing @persistentvolume[s] than reading them.

 #figure(caption: [@ro performance for @sf=50], image("/figures/plots/postgres/scales/ro_50.svg", width: 100%) ) <sf50ro-fig>